- Instructions for Form 8275 - Introductory Material

 Reasonable basis is a relatively high standard of tax reporting that is significantly higher than not frivolous or not patently improper.
 The reasonable basis standard is not satisfied by a return position that is merely arguable.

-If the return position is reasonably based on one of the authorities set forth in Regulations section 1.6662-4(d)(3)(iii) (taking into account the relevance and persuasiveness of the authorities, and subsequent developments), the return position will generally satisfy the reasonable basis standard even though it may not satisfy the substantial authority standard as defined in Regulations section 1.6662-4(d)(2).
-For details, see Regulations section 1.6662–4(d).
+If the return position is reasonably based on one of the authorities set forth in Regulations section 1.6662-4(d)(3)(iii) (taking into account the relevance and persuasiveness of the authorities, and subsequent developments), the return position generally will satisfy the reasonable basis standard even though it may not satisfy the substantial authority standard as defined in Regulations section 1.6662-4(d)(2).
+For details, see Regulations section 1.6662-4(d).

 If you failed to keep proper books and records or failed to substantiate items properly, you cannot avoid the penalty by disclosure.